 “Yes,” Rida replied, “we fought against you like you fought against the British.
 We didn’t accept you at first, that’s true.
 But we do accept you now — that’s what you must understand.
 We accept your right to live on this land with us.
 President Arafat recognized the State of Israel in 1988, and again in ’93!
 The question is do you accept us?
 Do you accept our right to live on this land with you?”

 Rida pointed across the valley to the sprawling, wall-enclosed city of Ariel settlement less than a mile away.
 “Look!” he said.
 “Look at Ariel!
 Israeli settlements in the West Bank are illegal according to international law!
 If there is to be an independent Palestinian state, Israeli settlements must be withdrawn.
-Or if not, Palestinians must be granted equal citizenship in one united country where both our peoples will live together in equality and peace,” he paused, “like in the USA.”
-Rida watched Oded closely.
-“Israel is the stronger power, so Israel must decide; therefore let me ask you: As an Israeli Jew, do you want two sovereign, independent states or one state with equal rights for Jews and Palestinians?”
+And if not, Palestinians must be granted equal citizenship in one united country where both our peoples will live together in equality and peace,” Rida paused, “like in the USA.”
+He watched Oded closely.
+“Israel is the stronger power, so Israel must decide,” he said.
+“Therefore let me ask you: As an Israeli Jew, do you want two sovereign, independent states or one state with equal rights for Jews and Palestinians?”

 Oded didn’t answer.